 - 1. What criteria should lead one when taking groups of relations for an agent's specific knowledge?
 The key concerns are maximal foreseeing and learning abilities of agents.
-The requirement of acceptable global operating costs will later need further criteria, though this was so far only treated as a side effect in MAS (e. g., in [4]). - 2.
+The requirement of acceptable global operating costs will later need further criteria, though this was so far only treated as a side effect in MAS (e.g., in Pěchouček et al., 2000). - 2.
 How should learning data be grouped to express timedependency correctly?
 Experiments may provide hints, but specific technical knowledge (changeover time or timing for one given workpiece) is expected to provide the first starting point.

-While this initial agent formation may bring interesting results, the most important advantage expected is the run-time adaptation of the system's composition, the agents being reconfigured by the reorganization of the underlying submodels.
-To this end, each agent is constantly monitoring its own performance (the ratio of right and wrong decisions, the gain of bids won etc.).
+While this initial agent formation may bring interesting results, the most important advantage expected is the runtime adaptation of the system's composition, the agents being reconfigured by the reorganization of the underlying submodels.
+To this end, each agent is constantly monitoring its own performance (the ratio of right and wrong decisions, the gain of bids won, etc.).
 Difficulties can be handled by the following steps:

-- 1. First, the agent attempts to re-learn the deficient task, using recent training data, while inter-agent activities remain the same as in a conventional setup (Fig. 5). - 2a Upon failure of re-training, the agent shares the unsolved problem with its neighbors and monitors them until it shows best (or agreeable) performance again (Fig. 6). - 2b Should a neighboring agent constantly perform better, the problem submodel in question can be relocated to it, along with the associated decision rights.
-This may
+- 1. First, the agent attempts to re-learn the deficient task, using recent training data, while inter-agent activities remain the same as in a conventional setup (Fig. 5). - 2.
+Upon failure of re-training, the agent shares the unsolved problem with its neighbors and monitors them until it shows best (or agreeable) performance again (Fig. 6). - 3.
+Should a neighboring agent constantly perform better, the problem submodel in question can be relocated to it, along with the associated decision rights.
+This may increase communication, yet the quality of decisions improves (possibly due to the new host of the task having better access to vital information).
+Relocation cost metrics can show if reassigning a given task improves total system performance (Fig. 7).